City History

 • Commercial development includes large power center retailers, as well as smaller boutique shops offering a wide range of specialty merchandise and services.

-• Capitalizing on its proximity to the recently renovated Ridgmar Mall, shoppers may experience one of the most convenient and diversified retail mixes in the Fort Worth area.
+• Capitalizing on its proximity to downtown Fort Worth, shoppers may experience one of the most convenient and diversified retail mixes in the Fort Worth area.
 Contemporary restaurant facilities complement the shopping experience.

-• Under the 2007 Capital Improvements Plan, City officials embarked on a ten-year program to replace aging streets and water and sewer lines.
-Through careful planning this project is expected to be completed on time (by the end of 2017).
+• Under the Capital Improvements Plan, City officials embarked on a multi-year program to replace aging streets and water and sewer lines.
+Through careful planning this project as well as improving our storm drainage systems are expected to continue.

 • The City's modern municipal complex was built in 2008 and includes city offices, the police department, and a community room to serve its residents.

-• In 2014, the City was awarded a coveted Federal Transportation Authority Grant (TAP) to improve our Parks and Trails Plan.
-The City is working with the Trinity River Vision Authority (TRVA) to expand the trail system and improve recreation areas throughout the community.
-Grant funds are expected to be disbursed in the spring of 2015, allowing the City to commence with this project.
+• In 2014, the City was awarded a Federal Transportation Authority Grant (TAP) to improve our Parks and Trails Plan.
+The City worked with the Trinity River Vision Authority (TRVA) to expand the trail system and improve recreation areas throughout the community.
+The final payment on this project occured in early 2023.

 • The City stands committed to its comprehensive development program, designed to improve the quality of life for the entire community while ensuring a sound financial base for many years to come.